Endorsement of the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD Recommendations)

 - We commit ourselves to environmental conservation.

-- We will continue and extend the work we do on recycling and saving resource.
+- We will continue and extend the work we do on recycling and saving resources.

 Core Elements recommended for Disclosure in the TCFD Recommendations